English springer spaniel Shedding – All you need to know

 Having been exposed for centuries to the natures of the field, the English springer spaniel is a fierce, muscular dog with a double dense coat.

 Typically, a springer has double coats.
-The coats insulate the pet from harsh weather conditions, especially during the cold season.
+The coats insulate them from harsh weather conditions, especially during the cold season.

-The topcoat is wavy or flat, while the undercoat is dense, softs, and short.
+The topcoat is wavy or flat, while the undercoat is dense, soft, and short.
 There are two kinds of English springer spaniel.

 The field-bred springer has a thinner coat that tends to shed more.
 The show-bred species has a thicker coat, which shed less when compared to the counterpart.